Let It Shine (film): Plot

-As Cyrus and Roxie get to know each other she says she can talk to him better than she can talk to Kris.
+As Cyrus and Roxie get to know each other, she says she can talk to him better than she can talk to Kris.
 Cyrus invites her to perform with the choir at his church.
 After their performance, Jacob humiliates Roxie in front of the congregation by condemning people living in "hip-hop-crisy".
 His wife Gail persuades Jacob to apologize to Roxie at the club, where he catches his son working and learns that Cyrus writes rap lyrics.
-At first furious, Jacob comes to realize his son's raps carry positive messages.
+At first, he's furious and grounds him, but Jacob comes to realize his son's raps carry positive messages and lifts his punishment.

 The conflict between Cyrus and Kris comes to a head in a physical altercation.
 Club owner Levi convinces them not to let their friendship die.
 During a duet with Roxie, Cyrus takes Kris' place on the stage to sing "Me and You", revealing that he was Truth all along.
-Cyrus apologizes but Roxie storms from the stage wanting nothing to do with either of them.
-At a rapping challenge, Cyrus calls out arrogant rapper Lord of Da Bling.
+Cyrus apologizes but Roxie storms from the stage, feeling betrayed and misled.
+At a rapping challenge, Cyrus calls out the pompous rapper Lord of Da Bling.
 Cyrus wins the trophy by revealing to the audience that Bling is a fraud, having seen him the previous week working his day job as a taxi driver.

 Kris tells Roxie that Cyrus is a great person and only pretended he was not Truth for Kris.
 He says Cyrus is real and the one she needs to be with.
 Roxie goes to the church and hugs Cyrus as they sing "Let it Shine".